molily/learning-react/6-flickr-search/README.md

 ## Possible application states

+Now that we have identified the application-wide data, what are the possible UI states and how does the data look then?

-- State 1: Initial state
+- State 1: Initial state.
+Empty form, no photos, no current photo
   - searchTerm: ''
   - photos: []
   - currentPhoto: null

-- State 2.1: Search term entered, search request pending
+- State 2: Search term entered, search request pending
   - searchTerm: 'flower'
   - photos: []
   - currentPhoto: null

-- State 2.2: Search request succeeded, showing the results
+- State 3: Search request succeeded, showing the results
   - searchTerm: 'flower'
-  - photos: [ {}, {} … ]
+  - photos: [ {…}, {…}, … ]
   - currentPhoto: null

-- State 3: User clicked on a result, showing the full photo
+- State 4: User clicked on a result, showing the full photo
   - searchTerm: 'flower'
-  - photos: [ {}, {} … ]
+  - photos: [ {…}, {…}, … ]
-  - currentPhoto: {}
+  - currentPhoto: {…}

+## Component structure

+This is how the application can be composed using React component:

+- App
+  - Searchbox
+  - PhotoList
+    - PhotoItem
+  - FullPhoto

 ## Component definitions

+Now let’s define what these components do, which props they expect and which state they manage.

 ### App